6 High-Paying Jobs in Singapore That Don’t Require a Degree

 The hilarious part is that you—a Ph.D. holder in business management need a non-degree holder to advise you on how to spend your money.
 The simple truth is that you don’t need to have a degree to venture into this ‘difficult and complex’ field—probably a diploma.
 The liberal entry requirements are not in any way diminishing but open doors for those who would wish to become financial advisers in the near future.

 This can be a particularly lucrative job and high paying too for the right candidate.
-However, you need to have certain basic knowledge of finance to provide sufficient advice to your clients.
+However, you need to have a certain basic knowledge of finance to provide sufficient advice to your clients.

 Singapore Airlines cabin crew

 If you have been considering an airline cabin crew as a career, you may be lucky to know that you can land your dream job right without having to go through the degree way.
 In fact, you don’t need to own one to begin training as a cabin crew.
-However, this does not mean that entering the eminent category of Singapore Airlines as cabin crew is straightforward—because it may not be.
+However, this does not mean that entering the eminent category of Singapore Airlines as the cabin crew is straightforward—because it may not be.

-For you to earn the title, you will have to undergo a very rigorous training as well as evaluations which may take months to perfect.
+For you to earn the title, you will have to undergo very rigorous training as well as evaluations which may take months to perfect.
 In most cases, not many candidates manage to complete the training.
 If you put effort into it, then you might be landing yourself some lucrative income that very few degree holders manage to get.

-You don’t need a bachelor’s degree to pursue the art as your skills will determine how far you can go.
+You don’t need a bachelor’s degree to pursue art as your skills will determine how far you can go.
 Your skills keep developing every time you learn a new cuisine.

-In Singapore, recruitment agencies have a reputation of being some of the most underrated.
+In Singapore, recruitment agencies have a reputation for being some of the most underrated.
 This is because most of them don’t display any success in work performance, but there are agents who make some good cash depending on the type of employees they’re dealing with.

-Most recruitment agencies pay their workers monthly salaries, but the agents have to push the markets to make commissions based on the case value they are capable of closing.
+Most recruitment agencies pay their workers’ monthly salaries, but the agents have to push the markets to make commissions based on the case value they are capable of closing.

 You may also like to read: